-Funding for these bursaries is made possible by the generous contributions from the organizers of the Dalhousie (1999) and Winnipeg (2015) NASSR conferences, as well as by donations from Gale Cengage.
+Funding for these bursaries is made possible by the generous contributions from the organizers of the Dalhousie (1999), Winnipeg (2015), and Ottawa (2017) NASSR conferences, as well as by donations from Gale Cengage.

 Graduate Student Paper Prizes